zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 Hosts the bot application

 # Build
-> Build environment should have the latest NodeJS runtime.
-Recommended v7.2 or newer.
+> Build environment should have the [latest NodeJS runtime](https://nodejs.org/en/download/current/).
+Recommended latest release of v7.

 From the root of this repo:
 1. `npm install`